Skip to content

 Bikes at stations

 Many O-Train and transit stations have nearby cycling connections.
-Within Line 1 stations, follow the multi-use pathway symbol to reach the trails.
+Within the O-Train stations, follow the multi-use pathway symbol to reach the trails.

 Stations are designed to make walking your bike from the entrance to the bus or train platform easier: